 I immediately responded, politely asking to be directed to this elusive team, although every bone in my body was itching to start a fight and throw in some choice four-letter words.

 Subsequent messages on the 15th and the 23rd have elicited no response.

-If you’re thinking of using OVH as your next web host, you might want to read this next review.
+If you’re thinking of using OVHcloud as your next web host, you might want to read this next review.
 I think it sums it all up nicely.

-Dear OVH, I am calling you out.
+Dear OVHcloud, I am calling you out.
 Please help me cancel my account!